cloudmesh-community/fa18-423-03/project-report/report.md

 combination with our program gives healthcare professionals the power to skip the latency period for enough adverse events to occur for drug companies to relay that information to the healthcare providers.
-Ultimately, this can save patients from facing unnecessary interactions, whether they be in the form of major or minor side effects.
+Ultimately, this can save patients from facing unnecessary interactions, whether they be major or minor side effects.

 ## Conclusion